JMSkelton/VASPToGULP/Example_SrO-IBRION-6/README.md

 `python OUTCARToGULP.py -f OUTCAR.ref -o SrO-First.gulp --add_commands --first_structure`

-The file `SrO-First.gulp` contains only one data block with the "main" structure and the calculated total energy, strain derivatives, gradients, elastic-constant matrix and phonon frequencies/eigenvectors.
+The file `SrO-First.gulp` contains only one data block with the "main" structure and the calculated total energy, stress tensor, gradients, elastic-constant matrix and phonon frequencies/eigenvectors.

 <h3>Limiting the output with gradient and stress thresholds</h3>

-Alternatively, if the aim is to optimise a potential for lattice distortions or larger atomic displacements, it may be useful to extract only the configurations with large gradients or strain derivatives.
+Alternatively, if the aim is to optimise a potential for lattice distortions or larger atomic displacements, it may be useful to extract only the configurations with large gradients or stresses.
 To do this, the `--gradient_threshold` and `--stress_threshold` arguments can be used:

-`python OUTCARToGULP.py -f OUTCAR.ref -o SrO-Threshold.gulp --add_commands --gradient_threshold=0.025 --stress_threshold=0.1`
+`python OUTCARToGULP.py -f OUTCAR.ref -o SrO-Threshold.gulp --add_commands --gradient_threshold=0.025 --stress_threshold=1.0`

-The output file `SrO-Threshold.gulp` now contains data sets for a subset of the 33 structures, with the others replaced by single-line comments indicating they were omitted because the gradients/strain derivatives were below the set thresholds:
+The output file `SrO-Threshold.gulp` now contains data sets for a subset of the 33 structures, with the others replaced by single-line comments indicating they were omitted because the gradients/sstresses were below the set thresholds:

-`# INFO: The gradient components and diagonal stress-tensor elements for structure 1 are below the set thresholds (gradients: 2.50e-02, stress: 1.00e-01) -> data set not output.`
+`# INFO: The gradient and/or stress-tensor components for structure 15 are below the set thresholds (gradients: 2.50e-02, stress: 1.00e+00) -> data set not output.`